hosh0425/hosh0425.github.io/_posts/2025-07-23-reinforce-reparametrizationtrick.md

 $$

-We need a way to rewrite the gradient into a form that \textit{is} an expectation, allowing us to approximate it easily with samples.
+We need a way to rewrite the gradient into a form that is an expectation, allowing us to approximate it easily with samples.
 This is where clever techniques like the **score-function estimator (REINFORCE)** and the **reparameterization trick** come to the rescue.